MStitterich-IU/dgs_detection/README.md

 Now the application will loop through the amount of videos specified, letting users record the gesture multiple times in quick succession.
 Between each video recording users will get two seconds of time to adjust their hand / arm position and pose to a neutral stance.
-If this preparation time is too long it can be skipped by pressing any keyon a keyboard.
+If this preparation time is too long it can be skipped by pressing any key on a keyboard.

 ### Train Model
 Training the LSTM model can be done by executing `model_training.py`.
 It will prompt the user for various inputs, similarly to the "Record Data" step: